theofidry/AliceDataFixtures/doc/advanced-usage.md

 ## Usage in tests

 It is common to load the fixtures for tests, but then you might need to reset your database between each tests.
-There is two ways of doing it: purge between each test which works but comes with an overhead and warping the test in a transaction which can be rollbacked at the end of the test.
+There is two ways of doing it: purge between each test which works but comes with an overhead and wrapping the test in a transaction which can be rollbacked at the end of the test.
 The second approach is usually faster but requires a database that supports transactions and removes the ability to peak at the database in the middle of a test while debugging.